ashishsoyetra30/ashishsoyetra30/README.md

 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I like to play Pubg
+- ⚡ Fun fact: I like Animes more than TV shows

 ##### Languages I use